-Sweden’s technology industry saw a rise of 38.3% in overall deal activity during Q4 2018, when compared with the last four-quarter average, according to GlobalData’s deals database.
+Sweden’s technology industry saw a drop of 34.8% in overall deal activity during Q4 2019, when compared with the last four-quarter average, according to GlobalData’s deals database.

 - Embed this chart